A good traveler has no fixed plans, and is not intent on arriving - Lao Tzu

 Begin your journey with a temperate city or country first (to reduce your expenses early on), and work your way to those culturally exciting places that may involve you spending more money (on shopping and sightseeing).

 Further, travel light.
 Use travel bags and backpacks which are compact, yet stylish.
 Gone are the days when large trolleys were the norm.
-Use an alternate large leather duffel bag or a spacious weekender bag (priced affordably at Soulful Collection) to pack in essential stuff and a leather backpack to shoulder papers and documents.
+Use an alternate large leather duffel bag or a spacious weekender bag (priced affordably at Rustic Town) to pack in essential stuff and a leather backpack to shoulder papers and documents.

 When changing cash, use precaution at exchange bureaus.
 See buying and selling rate at the counter.
 If the counter doesn't show the buying rate, the broker is trying to hide something.